Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 An image of the Collection Object instance below, displaying its methods list.

-• The Collection Object instance name C and the Add method are joined with a dot separator, followed by space than the actual value to be added to the Collection.
+• The syntax combines the Collection instance name (C) and the Add method using a dot (.) separator, followed by a space, and then the actual value to be added.

 • The parameters: Item, [Key], [Before], [After].
-The first parameter Item is mandatory; the Value to be added to the Collection.
+The first parameter, Item, is mandatory; the Value to be added to the Collection.

 • The next three parameters are optional.

-We have added five items as members of the Collection Object with the Add method.
+• We have added five items as members of the Collection Object with the Add method.
 Two Integer Type values, two String data Type Values, and one double-precision number.

-Next, we are calling a printing sub-routine, within the program, that prints the Collection members to the debug window.
-The sub-routine has a For . . .
-Next Loop to run from 1 to the number of items (C.Count) in the Collection.
-The value in the j control variable is used as the index number parameter to the Item() method of the Collection Object, to retrieve the value and print it in the debug window.
+Next, the program calls a printing subroutine that outputs the Collection members to the Debug window.
+This subroutine uses a For...Next loop that runs from 1 to the total number of items (C.Count) in the Collection.
+The loop control variable j is used as the index parameter of the Collection’s Item() method to retrieve each value and print it to the Debug window.

-The next Line removes the third item (iPhone) from the item members, by calling the Remove method.
+The next Line removes the third item (iPhone) from the item members by calling the Remove method.

-The Output in Debug Window.
+The Output in the Debug Window.

 5